narthur/automations/knowledge.md

 - Use TypeScript for all new code
 - Keep code modular and focused
 - Follow existing patterns in the codebase
+- Commands use Command pattern
+  - Export Command object with match and action
+  - Test the action function directly

 ## External Services
 - OpenAI: Used for AI assistance and chat functionality